cbiagii/CeTF/README.md

 An implementation of PCIT and RIF analysis in R

 ## Overview
-<p>This package provides the necessary instructions for performing the Partial Correlation coefficient with Information Theory (PCIT) from [Reverter and Chan 2008](https://doi.org/10.1093/bioinformatics/btn482) and Regulatory Impact Factors (RIF) from [Reverter et al. 2010](https://doi.org/10.1093/bioinformatics/btq051) algorithm.
+This package provides the necessary instructions for performing the Partial Correlation coefficient with Information Theory (PCIT) from [Reverter and Chan 2008](https://doi.org/10.1093/bioinformatics/btn482) and Regulatory Impact Factors (RIF) from [Reverter et al. 2010](https://doi.org/10.1093/bioinformatics/btq051) algorithm.
 The PCIT algorithm identifies meaningful correlations to define edges in a weighted network.
 The algorithm can be applied to any correlation-based network including but not limited to gene co-expression networks.
 While the RIF algorithm identify critical transcript factors (TF) from gene expression data.
 These two algorithms when combined provide a very relevant layer of information for gene expression studies (Microarray, RNA-seq and single-cell RNA-seq data).

 ## Installation

-<p>To properly run <b>pcitRif</b> package is necessary to install some dependencies:</p>
-<p>for Linux users is necessary to install the dependencies:</p>
+To properly run <b>pcitRif</b> package is necessary to install some dependencies: for Linux users is necessary to install the dependencies:

 * libcurl4-openssl-dev
 * libxml2-dev
 * libssl-dev

-<p>To install R packages dependencies, run:</p>
+To install R packages dependencies, run:

 ```R
 #CRAN dependencies